The Message of Jesus: Your Invitation to the Kingdom of God

 Once you were alienated from God and were enemies in your minds because of your evil behavior.
 But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation — if you continue in your faith, established and firm, and do not move from the hope held out in the gospel.
 This is the gospel that you heard and that has been proclaimed to every creature under heaven, and of which I, Paul, have become a servant.
 (Colossians 1:21-23)

 Reconciliation.
 Without blemish.
 Grace.
 Deliverance.
 Forgiveness.
 Not just in the future, but here and now.
 That was Paul’s gospel.
-The resurrection, the climax to which the Four Gospels pointed their readers (John 20:31), released the power within the gospel for daily Christian living.
+The resurrection, the climax to which Matthew, Mark, Luke and John pointed their readers (John 20:31), released the power within the gospel for daily Christian living.

-John brought another dimension to the gospel, presenting Jesus Christ as he was remembered by “the disciple whom he loved” (John 19:26), a man with the heart of a pastor, a church leader deeply concerned about people, their cares and fears.
+John brought another dimension to the gospel, presenting Jesus Christ as he was remembered by “the disciple whom he loved” (John 19:26).
+He deeply concerned about people, their cares and fears.
 “Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (John 20:30-31).

 John’s presentation of the gospel revolves around the thrilling phrase, “that by believing you may have life.”
-“John’s central theme is eternal life as a present possession” (George Eldon Ladd, “Eschatology,” The International Standard Bible Encyclopedia, vol. 2, page 136).
+George Ladd writes, “John’s central theme is eternal life as a present possession” (“Eschatology,” in The International Standard Bible Encyclopedia, vol. 2, page 136).
+John includes this aspect of the gospel in some of his most personal, intimate and up-close moments.
+John’s Gospel is a vivid account of the personal ministering presence of Jesus Christ.

-People felt so welcome and comfortable with Jesus that they engaged him in lively give-and-take (John 6:5-8).
-They reclined next to him at a meal while eating out of the same dish with him (John 13:23-26).
+People felt so welcome and comfortable with Jesus that they engaged him in lively conversations (John 6:5-8).
+They were next to him at a meal while eating out of the same dish with him (John 13:23-26).
 They loved him so dearly as to impulsively swim to shore at the very sight of him to enjoy a breakfast he had prepared (John 21:7-14).

 The One who wept at Lazarus’ grave, the humble servant who washed his disciples’ feet, is alive today.
 He offers us his own presence through the indwelling of the Holy Spirit: “Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them” (John 14:23).